All utility classes use descriptive naming that describes exactly what they are doing.

 These are helpful when you need to customize or reset corners without affecting the base component class.

-format to control element corner roundness.
+Use the radius_size format to control element corner roundness.

-follows t-shirt sizing convention: SM
+The size follows t-shirt sizing convention: small, medium, large, xlarge, round

 These utilities give you full control when working with overlapping sections, containers with flush corners, or when selectively removing roundness.

-These are commonly paired with Overlay and Image
+These are commonly paired with overlay and Image

 Apply one of the following as a combo class: